 Using the SkyBridge® Proxy DLL technology, they don't need to have each other's code, and yet they can both compile and run the application.

-When the application is run on either Peter's or Mary's computer, the source code on both computers are executed in real time, as if they are on the same computer.
+When the application is run on either computer, the source code on both computers is executed in real time, as if they are on the same computer.

 There is little learning needed.
-Mary and Peter each needs only three to five minutes to download and configure the SkyBridge SkyBridge® Proxy DLL environment.
+Mary and Peter each need only three to five minutes to download and configure the SkyBridge® Proxy DLL environment.
 That's all.
-Their code doesn't need to be contaminated by extra code such as special SkyBridge® attributes to facilite this Real-Time Distributed Software Development.
+Their code doesn't need to be contaminated by extra code such as special SkyBridge® attributes to facilitate this Real-Time Distributed Software Development.

 See details.